corbosiny/StreetFighterAI/README.md

 `python3 Agent.py`

-Or you can open Agent.py and excute it from your prefered IDE of choice.
+Or you can open Agent.py and execute it from your preferred IDE of choice.
 This is an Agent that essentially button mashes.
 It does a random move every frame update despite what is going on in the game.
 If everything was installed correctly it should simply one by one open up each save state in the game directory and run through the fight set up for it.
 This will involve a small window popping up showing the game running at a very high speed.
 Once the fight is over a new window should open up with the next fight.
 Once all fights are over the program should kill itself and close all windows.

 ---
 ## How to make an agent